hazzik/hazzik.github.io/_posts/2014-06-26-drop-down-lists-solved.md

 ## "Head on" solution

-The programmers bumping that problem try to solve it by brute force: they create additional property "Genres" of type <em>SelectList<em> at the model class, and they fill it at the controller's action.
+The programmers bumping that problem try to solve it by brute force: they create additional property "Genres" of type <em>SelectList</em> at the model class, and they fill it at the controller's action.
 Like this:

 ###The model